fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 ## Create your first gauge

-Gauges are powerful tools that can showcase information using a radial scale to display data.
+Gauges are powerful tools that can showcase information using a radial or linear scale to display data.

 To start with, we'll build a simple angular gauge showcasing Nordstorm's Customer Satisfaction Score as shown below.